internalfx/quickdraw/README.md

 ### Features

 - MUCH faster downloads and uploads.
 Quickdraw can download your files as much as 10x faster or more!
+Unfortunately, Shopify API call limits will slow you down.
+But in short bursts (10-20 files), Quickdraw is much faster.

 ## Installation